 All students in Georgia are included in the State's Single Accountability System, based primarily on State assessments.
+10

 - Georgia law requires that all students in grades 1-8 enrolled in Georgia's public schools be assessed with the Georgia Criterion Referenced Competency Tests (CRCT), with or without standard or nonstandard accommodations as appropriate, or the Georgia Alternate Assessment (GAA). - State law requires that a curriculum-based assessment be administered in grade 11 for graduation purposes.
-The English/Language Arts and Mathematics portions of the Enhanced Georgia High School Graduation Tests (E-GHSGT) will be used for AYP purposes. - Students with disabilities are included in State assessments with appropriate accommodations, as determined by each student's Individualized Education Program (IEP) team. - o The Georgia Alternate Assessment (GAA) is administered to the small number of students with the most significant cognitive disabilities whose IEP teams determine (based on State criteria) that they should participate in the State assessment system based on alternate achievement standards in accordance with the U.S. Department of Education (US ED) regulations.
+Georgia's High School Graduation Test (GHSGT) in English/Language Arts and the enhanced Math version will be used for AYP purposes. - Students with disabilities are included in State assessments with appropriate accommodations, as determined by each student's Individualized Education Program (IEP) team. - o The Georgia Alternate Assessment (GAA) is administered to the small number of students with the most significant cognitive disabilities whose IEP teams determine (based on State criteria) that they should participate in the State assessment system based on alternate achievement standards in accordance with the U.S. Department of Education (US ED) regulations.
 Georgia requires annual reporting on use of the GAA and monitors those data to ensure that the GAA is not used to an inappropriate degree.
 Per US ED regulations, Georgia will allow scores of proficient or above on the GAA to count when making AYP determinations, with a cap of 1 percent of student enrollment in the grades tested at the LEA and State levels.
-(The State will consider exceptions to the 1 percent cap for LEAs on a case-by-case basis, and the state will seek an exception from US ED if appropriate.) - Limited English Proficient (LEP)/English Language Learners (ELL) students are included in State assessments with appropriate accommodations, as determined by each student's ELL Testing Participation Committee.
+(The State will consider exceptions to the 1 percent cap for LEAs on a case-by-case basis, and the state will seek an exception from US ED if appropriate.) - Limited English Proficient (LEP)/English Language Learners (ELL) students11 are included in State assessments with appropriate accommodations, as determined by each student's ELL Testing Participation Committee.
 Per recent USED guidance, Georgia is not including in AYP determinations the test scores of LEP/ELL students who are enrolled in their first year in a U.S. school.
 Georgia will include the test scores of students who were LEP/ELL within the prior 2 years in AYP determinations for the LEP/ELL subgroup.
-Under Georgia State Board rule , all students, including LEP/ELLstudents, must participate in State assessments.
-ACCESS test participation will serve as a proxy participation for state assessments for First Year in US Students. - Students attending public schools that serve special populations will be included in the State Accountability System, including students in Department of Juvenile Justice institutions and State schools for the blind and deaf.
-Students in alternative schools and psychoeducational centers will have their test scores counted back to their home schools or their home systems for AYP purposes.
+Under Georgia State Board rule, all students, including LEP/ELL students, must participate in State assessments.
+Accessing Comprehension and Communication in English State to State for English Language Learners (ACCESS) test participation will serve as a proxy participation for state assessments for First Year in US Students.

+Students attending public schools that serve special populations will be included in the State Accountability System, including students in Department of Juvenile Justice institutions, State charter schools (i.e. Odyssey, KidsPeace) and State schools for the blind and deaf.
+Students in alternative programs and psychoeducational programs will have their test scores counted back to their home schools or their home systems for AYP purposes.
 Public charter schools will also be included in AYP determinations.
 AYP for K-2 and K-1 configured schools will be based on State assessment results for grades 1-2, and AYP for K-only and other non-standard schools (e.g., 9th grade academies, 9th / 10th grade high schools) will be based on indicators such as attendance, End-of-Course Tests, and other relevant data.

-&lt;sup>11 OCGA § 20-2-281; State Board Rule 160-3-1-.07
+10 OCGA § 20-2-281; State Board Rule 160-3-1-.07

-&lt;sup>12 Throughout this AYP Workbook, the terms "limited English proficient (LEP) student" and "English language learner (ELL)" are used interchangeably.
+11 Throughout this AYP Workbook, the terms "limited English proficient (LEP) student" and "English language learner (ELL)" are used interchangeably.